- Matthew Knope , Ph.D.

 Special Aspects of the Biology Program

 The two degree options available to undergraduates interested in studying biology are the Bachelor of Arts in Biology and the Bachelor of Science in Biology.
 A Biology minor is also available.
-Students in both degree programs have two tracks from which to choose: the “Cell and Molecular Track” or the “Ecology, Evolution, and Conservation Biology Track.”
+Students in the BS program have two tracks from which to choose: the “Cell, Molecular and Biomedical Sciences Track” or the “Ecology, Evolution, and Conservation Biology Track.”

 Instruction includes classroom, laboratory, and field experiences emphasizing the unique environment of Hawaiʻi.
 Majors may have the opportunity to work on research projects directed by the faculty.